 The legislative and regulatory environment in which we operate has undergone significant changes in the recent past, including additional filings with the SEC and the CFTC required by investment advisors, which have resulted in increased costs to the Company.
-We believe that significant regulatory changes in our industry are likely to continue, which is likely to subject industry participants to additional, more costly and generally more detailed regulation.
+Significant regulatory changes in our industry may to continue, which would likely subject industry participants to additional, more costly and generally more detailed regulation.
 New laws or regulations, or changes in the enforcement of existing laws or regulations, applicable to us and our clients may adversely affect our business.
 Our ability to function in this environment will depend on our ability to monitor and promptly react to legislative and regulatory changes.
 There have been a number of highly publicized regulatory inquiries that have focused on the investment management industry.
 These inquiries already have resulted in increased scrutiny of the industry and new rules and regulations for investment advisers.
 This regulatory scrutiny may limit our ability to engage in certain activities that might be beneficial to our stockholders.